Gabrieal4Real/XMLRecipeApplication/README.md

 - Recipe and Images are taken from https://www.foodhero.org

 # Note
-- This application is an Assessment for Fortitude Asia writen by Daniel Gabrieal Jayarajan
+- This application is completed by Daniel Gabrieal Jayarajan